BMilliet/aloha/README.md

 }
 ```

-Model indicates where is the file located at `Aloha/templates/my_example` like `Aloha/templates/my_example/__name__ExampleDir` and the destination is the path relative to current directory where the file will be created.
+The key `model` indicates where is the template file located, like `Aloha/templates/my_example/__name__ExampleDir` and the key `destination` is the path relative to where the file will be created.
 So in the first item `Aloha/templates/my_example/__name__ExampleDir` will be moved to `CurrentDir/SomeProject/__name__ExampleDir` (key word `__name__` will be renamed for the parameter `name`).